TradingView – Supertrend (Automated Trading)

 Message

-This is important, this will decide what orders will be placed in your account.
+This is important.
+It decides what orders will be placed in your account.

 {